joedolson/wp-accessibility/src/readme.txt

 * Bug fix: If toolbar custom location is invalid, change attachment to body.
 * Change: Remove an extraneous fieldset in settings.
 * Change: Change download icon to universal access in stats.
+* Change: Set all WP A11y scripts to use the `defer` loading strategy.

 = 2.1.18 =